-When you meet people at your friend’s house or at a networking event, what vibes do you give?
+What vibes do you give when you meet people at your friend’s house or a networking event?
 Are your vibes consistent with your brand?
 Or do they speak the opposite?
 Test the waters, ask around.

-For me, I want others to perceive me as “fun and intriguing”.
+For me, I want others to perceive me as “fun and intriguing.”
 By the way, I just added the intriguing part now.
 I know people get the “fun” impression because people tell me this without me asking.
 How does this happen?
 Is it natural?
 Is it planned?
 It can be both.
-For me, it is who I am, but embellished with other aspects that can be planned.
-As a reminder to think about your vibe, play R-Kelly’s “She’s got that Vibe.”
+For me, it is who I am but embellished with other aspects that can be planned.

 Define your desired perceptions, and then craft ways to lead them to that impression.

-Visually I convey my own brand of uniqueness through the following:
+Visually I convey my brand of uniqueness through the following:

 - Smiles (facial expressions)

 - Wardrobe (bright, colorful, striking attire)

 With direct interaction, fun is conveyed through the following:

 Figure out your vibe by beginning with the following:

 - Ask your friends for pictures of you, what are your expressions?